Lamb Milanese with Lamb’s Quarters and Pickled Ramp Aioli

 “Butterflying” slices of a mutton leg roast.

-It’s also a classic summertime dish, and might be served with nothing more than a simple salad (arugula is often used) and a slice of lemon.
-The version here is a playful example I might make during the summer when fresh, tender wild salad greens like lamb’s quarters and chickweed are coming out of the garden.
+Milanese is a classic summertime dish and might be served with nothing more than a simple salad (arugula is often used) and a slice of lemon.
+The version here is a playful example from the summer when fresh, tender wild salad greens like lamb’s quarters and chickweed are coming out of the garden.

 Lamb's Quarters